-Key Largo is the first island of the Florida Keys and the originating point of the Overseas Highway (U.S. 1) which is 113 miles long and ends in Key West.
-Self-proclaimed as the “Diving Capital of World” Key Largo is the largest of the Keys stretching for 33 miles, and is a very popular tourist destination for scuba divers, snorkelers, and sport-fishermen.
+Key Largo is the northernmost island of the Florida Keys and the originating point of the Overseas Highway (U.S. 1), which is 113 miles long and ends in Key West.
+Self-proclaimed as the “Diving Capital of the World,” Key Largo is the largest of the Keys and stretches for 33 miles.
+It is a very popular tourist destination for scuba divers, snorkelers, and sport-fishermen.

-With a population of 10,433 (2010 Census), Key Largo has an average age of 51, which attests it is also a popular spot for retirees.
-The island features a Coral Reef State Park and a Botanical State Park along with eco-tourism, dolphin encounter programs and an underwater hotel.
+With a population of 10,433 (2010 Census), 27% of its population is 65 or over, which attests to its being a popular spot for retirees.
+The island features a Coral Reef State Park and a Botanical State Park along with eco-tourism, dolphin encounter programs, and charter fishing.
 The movie Key Largo, starring Humphrey Bogart and Lauren Bacall, was filmed here.
-Picture of Key Largo Harbor courtesy of Wikipedia and Elmschrat; picture of the Overseas Highway courtesy of Wikipedia and Averette; picture of December Sunset, Key Largo courtesy of Wikipedia and Mark Winograd.

 Key Largo offers great fishing and many charters and eco tours.
-There are also numerous water activities including snorkeling in reefs full of marine life, scuba diving, and kayaking.
-The town is also home to an underwater State Park.
+There are also numerous water activities including snorkeling on reefs full of marine life, scuba diving, and kayaking.
+The town is also home to John Pennekamp Coral Reef State Park, an underwater State Park.

 Retirees who enjoy boating and fishing and who want a a town with beautiful scenery, parks, and plenty of water activities would enjoy living here.

 Local Economy Is Driven by

 The average January temperature here is 71 degrees with July's average at 84 degrees.
 There is not much rain during the winter months, with June being the wettest.
 However, unpredictable storms are a possibility during the Atlantic Hurricane Season, which runs from June 1 through November 30.